-Mr. Fox is the Chair of TMX Group and a Corporate Director.
+Wayne C. Fox Chair of TMX Group Oakville, Ontario Canada Mr. Fox is the Chair of TMX Group and a Corporate Director.
 Until September 2005, he was Vice-Chair and Chief Risk Officer, Treasury, Balance Sheet and Risk Management, Canadian Imperial Bank of Commerce (chartered bank).
-In the previous five years, Mr. Fox held several increasingly senior positions in CIBC and in several CIBC affiliates.
+In the previous five years, Mr. Fox held several increasingly Director since April 29, 1997 senior positions in CIBC and in several CIBC affiliates.
 In addition, he was a member of the Steering Committee on Regulatory Capital, Institute of International Finance Inc. and on the Board of Governors of McMaster University and Junior Achievement of Central Ontario.
 In 2006, Mr. Fox became an accredited director through the Directors College program at McMaster University.
 Mr. Fox is Governor Emeritus of Appleby College and is a member of the Accounting Standards Oversight Council.

 Tullio Cedraschi Montréal, Québec Canada Director since September 25, 2001 Mr. Cedraschi is a Corporate Director.
 He was President and Chief Executive Officer of CN Investment Division (investment operations) until his retirement on January 31, 2008, a position he held for more than five years.
-Mr. Cedraschi serves on the board of Freehold Resources Trust.
-He is also a Governor Emeritus of McGill University, a Governor of the National Theatre School, a trustee of Olin College and an advisory board member to Walter Surface Technologies and the Pamoja Foundation.
+Mr. Cedraschi serves on the board of Freehold Royalties Ltd. He is also a Governor Emeritus of McGill University, a Governor of the National Theatre School, a trustee of Olin College and an advisory board member to Walter Surface Technologies and the Pamoja Foundation.
 Raymond Chan Calgary, Alberta Canada Director since July 26, 2006 Mr. Chan is the Executive Chairman of Baytex Energy Corp. ("Baytex") (public oil and gas company), a position he has held since January 1, 2009.
 Mr. Chan was the Chief Executive Officer of Baytex from September 2003 until December 31, 2008.
-Prior thereto, Mr. Chan was Senior Vice-President and Chief Financial Officer and a Director of Baytex from October 1998.
+Prior thereto, Mr. Chan was Senior Vice- President and Chief Financial Officer and a Director of Baytex from October 1998.
 Mr. Chan is a chartered accountant and has held senior executive positions in the Canadian oil and gas industry since 1982.
-Mr. Chan also serves on the board of WestFire Energy Ltd. Denyse Chicoyne Montréal, Québec Canada Director since May 1, 2008 Ms. Chicoyne is a Corporate Director.
-She serves on the board of directors of Richelieu Hardware Ltd., Deans Knight Income Corporation, Canada Post Corporation and Purolator Holdings Inc. Ms. Chicoyne is also a member of the Investment Advisory Committee for the Pension Fund of Canada Post Corporation.
+Mr. Chan also serves on the boards of WestFire Energy Ltd., TORC Oil & Gas Ltd. and the Alberta Children's Hospital Foundation.
+Denyse Chicoyne Montréal, Québec Canada Director since May 1, 2008 Ms. Chicoyne is a Corporate Director.
+She serves on the boards of directors of Richelieu Hardware Ltd., and Deans Knight Income Corporation.
 Ms. Chicoyne has worked in the securities industry as a top ranked analyst for brokerage firms such as BMO Nesbitt Burns, Nesbitt Thomson, McNeil Mantha and was also a senior analyst and portfolio manager for the Caisse de depôt et placement du Québec.
 Ms. Chicoyne is also a member of the CFA Institute.
 John A. Hagg Calgary, Alberta Canada Director since May 29, 2001 Mr. Hagg is a Corporate Director and an independent businessman.
-Mr. Hagg is Chairman of the board of Strad Energy Services Ltd. and Chairman of the board of Clark Builders.
-He also serves on the board of directors of The Fraser Institute.
-Prior to December, 2001 he was Chairman of Northstar Energy Corporation.
+Mr. Hagg is Chairman of the board of directors of Strad Energy Services Ltd. and Chairman of the board of directors of Clark Builders.
+He also serves on the boards of directors of The Williams Companies Inc., PetroShale Inc. and The Fraser Institute.
+Prior to December, 2001, he was Chairman of Northstar Energy Corporation.